Skip to Main Navigation

 Overview

-Today, some 56% of the world’s population – 4.4 billion inhabitants – live in cities.
-This trend is expected to continue, with the urban population more than doubling its current size by 2050, at which point nearly 7 of 10 people will live in cities.
+Today, more than half of the world’s population – 4.4 billion people – lives in cities.
+This shift is set to continue, with the urban population expected to more than double by 2050, at which point nearly 7 in 10 people will live in cities.

-Once a city is built, its physical form and land use patterns can be locked in for generations, leading to unsustainable sprawl.
-The expansion of urban land consumption outpaces population growth by as much as 50%, which is expected to add 1.2 million km² of new urban built-up area to the world by 2030.
-Such sprawl puts pressure on land and natural resources, resulting in undesirable outcomes; cities represent two-thirds of global energy consumption and account for more than 70% of greenhouse gas emissions.
+Once a city is built, its physical form and land use patterns can be set for generations, often leading to unsustainable urban sprawl that limits connectivity and access to jobs.
+This also strains land and natural resources, with cities consuming two-thirds of global energy and producing more than 70% of global greenhouse gas emissions.

 Programs & Partnerships